sapcc/maia/README.md

  | domain_id  | OpenStack domain UUID |

 Metrics without `project_id` will be omitted when project scope is used.
 Likewise, metrics without `domain_id` will not be available when authorized to domain scope.

-There is no inheritance of metrics to parent projects.
+Users authorized to a project will be able to access the metrics of all sub-projects.
 Users authorized to a domain will be able to access the metrics of all projects in that domain that have been labelled for the domain.

 # Installation